-How can policymakers work to ensure the population base is spread across the city and not just the central business district?
+How can policymakers work to ensure the population base is spread across the city in a productive and integrated manner?

-For example, we built a financial centre where many of the finance companies move to, and then high-end bars get built for these workers because these are very popular for their lifestyle.
+For example, we built a financial centre where many of the finance companies move to, and then high-end bars get built for these workers because it is very popular for their lifestyle.
 You wouldn’t have this arrangement with manufacturing workers.
 I think governments need to realise that you need to create jobs, and then residential and commercial activity will follow.
-Therefore, I think policymakers need to have a master plan in this regard, because collective mixed-use buildings are more cost competitive.
-If you don’t have this mixeduse ecosystem, then it is hard to attract investments and to attract finance companies to move in.
-In Asian cities in places like Sri Lanka we have been injecting new ideas about how new cities will be developing.
-One will notice that the model of what a city should be in Asia is different than in the West.
+Therefore, I think policymakers in the region need to have a master plan in this regard, because collective mixed-use buildings are more cost competitive.
+If you don’t have this mixed-use ecosystem, then it is hard to attract investments and to attract finance companies to move in.

 You have reached the limit of premium articles you can view for free.